 You will enjoy regular tutorial contact with academic staff, and you will be assessed by a variety of methods.
 You will be graded of course on your designs and projects, both group and individual, but you will also submit essays and reports, give presentations and do tests.
 If you choose to do an industrial placement, this will also form part of your assessment.

-We normally make offers on 280 UCAS tariff points, including one Science and one Numerate in relevant subjects which is compatible with our modules.
+We normally make offers on 280 UCAS tariff points, including one Science and one Numerate Grade C or above in relevant subjects which is compatible with our modules.
 GCSE English and Maths with a minimum of Grade C are required.
 Your suitability for credit transfer onto one of our courses will be assessed on an individual basis.
 Please refer to the credit transfer webpage for further information.

 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.